Exclusive and Personal, Daniel Kahneman Talks to Us About “Noise”

 Can noise be suppressed, or cancelled out, if we make decisions in groups?
 Only if, Kahneman said, the deciders work in isolation, and then the results are combined.
 Bringing together a group of people interested in debating and discussing the matter only creates more noise.

 One solution would be to apply algorithms or artificial intelligence to a given situation or process.
-“We know that in many situations, algorithms do better than people in the quality of their judgments because they are noise free – given the same inputs, they will produce the same outputs.
+“We know that in many situations, algorithms do better than people in the quality of their judgments because they are noise free (meaning that given the same inputs, they will produce the same outputs.)

 “But, a lot of judgments cannot be replaced by algorithms.
 So, for the near future, there is plenty of work to do to improve the quality of judgments.”